-Starting a business can be an exciting adventure if the process is well thought out.
+Starting a business can be exciting if the process is well thought out.
 It’s important to know why businesses fail so that you can take precautions to avoid it happening to you.
-When you are passionate about what you do, you do the research required to make informed decisions.
+When you are passionate about your work, you do the research required to make informed decisions.
 This means knowing as much as you can about your products and services as well as those who buy them.

 Here are a few major reasons why startups fail:

 Being in business for the wrong reasons is a common cause of failure.
 If you don’t like what you are doing or start the business to help someone else, you will eventually lose motivation.
 Before ever considering opening any business, ensure you do it for the right reasons.

 For a business to survive, it should offer something the public wants or needs.
 If you have a marketable product or service, your business will have a chance of earning an income.
 Before choosing a product or service, ensure your niche has a strong demand; otherwise, you may not make a profit.

 - Poor Management

 Poor management is a significant reason for business failure.
 You need to learn how your business operates and manage it efficiently.
 If you don’t understand how to manage your business, consider hiring a manager to handle the day-to-day affairs.

 You are setting yourself up for failure if you don’t have enough working capital.
 It is essential that you have enough money to run your business, or you will need to catch up before you ever get started.
 It may be a wise decision to look into a small business loan or find an investor.

 - Wrong Location